-This year’s symposium will be a virtual conference on 14th to 16th of December 2020 which will be hosted from Colombo, Sri Lanka.
+This year’s symposium will be a virtual conference hosted from Colombo, Sri Lanka, from December 14 to 16, 2020.

-The event was originally planned for 16th to 18th March 2020 in Colombo, Sri Lanka, but due to Covid-19 restrictions, the organizers opted for an online symposium.
+The event was initially planned for 16th to 18th March 2020 in Colombo, Sri Lanka, but due to COVID-19 restrictions, the organizers opted for an online symposium.

 Climate change is altering the frequency and intensity of natural events.
-Impacts from tsunamis, cyclones, flooding, and other major natural hazards and events revealed inadequate preparation and response to emergency situations, contributing to widespread loss and damages to life, livelihood, and property.
+Impacts from tsunamis, cyclones, flooding, and other significant natural hazards and events revealed inadequate preparation and response to emergencies, contributing to widespread loss and damage to life, livelihood, and property.

 Awareness of these vulnerabilities has pushed calls to strengthen risk assessment and mitigation, community awareness and preparedness, and multi-hazard early warning systems.